 Two things that are taken very seriously in France indeed.
 If there’s one word that symbolizes Paris, it is gastronomy.
 The French remain justly proud of their cuisine, and the Parisians are no exception.
 French cuisine derives from many varying influences, with a traditional emphasis on fresh, local produce and rich sauces, butter and cream featuring heavily!
 It is possible to eat cuisine from all over France (and the world) in Paris, although we recommend experiencing the classic bistro style cooking while you are there.

 Expect duck and steaks in abundance at a typical Bistro, accompanied of course by the legendary Frites!
 Every District in Paris has its share of good restaurants, although traditional bistros are found in abundance in the Latin Quarter and for romance, Montmartre is hard to beat.
-The Marais district on the North Bank has some fantastic advent-garde restaurants, where classic Parisian cuisine is given a modern twist.
+The Marais district on the North Bank has some fantastic avant-garde restaurants, where classic Parisian cuisine is given a modern twist.
 East of Paris, we find the famous sparkling wine region of Champagne and further south we have the region of Chablis, both are found in abundance in Parisian restaurants.
-French wine is justly celebrated around the world and it’s possible to drink wines from all over the country in Paris, Bordeaux and Burgundy being two big highlights.
+French wine is justly celebrated around the world and it’s possible to drink wines from all over the country in Paris, Bordeaux, and Burgundy being two big highlights.

 No other building embodies the history of Paris more than Notre-Dame.
-It stands majestically on the Ile de la Cite, cradle of the city.
+It stands majestically on the Ile de la Cite, the cradle of the city.
 Built on the site of a Roman temple, the Cathedral was commissioned by the Bishop of Sully in 1163.
 It has been witness to great events of French history ever since, including the coronation of Napoleon Bonaparte and the state funeral of Charles De Gaulle.
 A must see!

-Since the Middle Ages this riverside quarter has been the center of artistic and intellectual life in Paris.
-Dominated by the infamous University of the Sorbonne, it acquired its name from early Latin speaking students.
-The area has long been associated with a bohemian way of life, and has a history of political unrest.
+Since the Middle Ages, this riverside quarter has been the center of artistic and intellectual life in Paris.
+Dominated by the infamous University of the Sorbonne, it acquired its name from early Latin-speaking students.
+The area has long been associated with a bohemian way of life and has a history of political unrest.
 In 1871, the Place St-Michel became the center of the Paris Commune and in May 1968 it was a major site of the student uprisings.
 Today its beautiful streets are full of enticing restaurants, but its infamy lives on.

 A definite highlight of any trip to Paris, the Louvre contains one of the world’s most important art collections and has a history dating back to medieval times.
 First built as a fortress in 1190 by King Auguste, it lost its dungeon and keep in the reign of Francois I, who commissioned a Renaissance-style building.
 It was first opened as a museum in 1793 under the first Republic and houses such famous paintings as the Mona Lisa.